mackenziewritescode/drum-machine/README.md

   this.props.handlePad(id);
 }
 ```
-... which runs the handlePad function defined in the App component:
+... which runs the handlePad function defined in the DrumMachine component:
 ```
 handlePad(id) {
   let volumePercent = this.state.volumeVal / 100;